 Common Uses of a Mutual Confidentiality Agreement

 If the business relationship is likely to evolve, or if your company might like an extra way to nurture trust, a mutual NDA is an excellent option.
 It protects your interest while making the playing field fair for both parties.
 Neither party feels like they’re giving more consideration than they’re receiving.

 - Mergers: Companies will often discuss mergers at length before finalizing any agreement.
 Not all discussions end in a merger – a mutual NDA allows both companies to share information that helps them determine whether the merger is a good choice, without compromising sensitive information.

 What Should Be Included in a Mutual NDA?

 A mutual NDA includes the same information you’ll find in a unilateral NDA.
 The parties involved and dates are included.
 Sensitive and confidential information covered by the agreement is clearly defined.
-The main difference here is that both parties are agreeing not to disclose information gathered through the relationship with the other entity.
+The main difference here is that both parties are agreeing not to disclose confidential information gathered through the relationship with the other entity.